khulnasoft-lab/design.khulnasoft.com/contents/brand-design/color.md

 ## Gradients

+The main gradient for our core brand consists of Orange 02p, Purple 01p, and Pink 01s with a white base fill.
 In some cases, custom gradients can be created for a more curated aesthetic to differentiate an asset from general-branded designs.
 Follow the parameters below to ensure visual consistency across all gradients.

 - All gradients should feel organic and not distract from other elements on the design.
 - All gradients should be generated using the freeform gradient feature in Illustrator, or by creating layered radial gradients in Figma.